ePUB Files - the Essentials for Electronic Publishing

 - interactive questions/answers

-Some ePUB readers can display all of the above facilities, whereas others may be restricted to a subset.
+Some ePUB readers can display all of the above facilities, whereas others may be restricted to a subset - most standard ePUB readers are targeted at displaying text so it is easily readable across a very wide range of devices and screen sizes.
 Note that there are a number of different ePUB standards and specialist ePUB creation tools may or may not be able to produce all the advanced features described above.
-The Wikipedia page on ePUB (https://en.wikipedia.org/wiki/EPUB) provides a useful summary of the hstory, structure and use of ePUB files, with a partial list of ePUB readers and ePUB editor software.
+The Wikipedia page on ePUB provides a useful summary of the history, structure and use of ePUB files, with a partial list of ePUB readers and ePUB editor software.